algorandfoundation/algokit-utils-ts/docs/capabilities/testing.md

 - `waitForIndexer(indexer)` - [Waits for the given indexer instance to catch up](#waiting-for-indexer) with the currently logged transaction IDs

 The easiest way to use this functionality is via the [Algorand fixture](#algorand-fixture), which automatically provides a `transactionLogger` and a proxy `algod` connected to that `transactionLogger`.

+The scope of the transaction logger will be scoped based on the `algorandScope` [fixture configuration value](#fixture-configuration):

+- `test` (default) means that the logger will be re-created every time `beforeEach` is called (i.e. the logged transactions will be cleared between tests)
+- `fixture` means that the logger will stay constant for the life of the fixture

 ## Getting a test account